-Okhotnik provides the helicopter with increased range of detection and identification, while the auto-tracking stabilises the video field on the target and transmits a digital error code in case of a mismatch between the display coordinates and the line of sight.
+Okhotnik provides the helicopter with an increased range of detection and identification, while the auto-tracking stabilises the video field on the target and transmits a digital error code in case of a mismatch between the display coordinates and the line of sight.

-The onboard Arbalet radar system allows the helicopter to effectively perform combat missions even in environments exposed to electronic jamming.
+The on-board Arbalet radar system allows the helicopter to effectively perform combat missions even in environments exposed to electronic jamming.
 The helicopter can detect hostile vessels at a range of 200km.

-The ship-based helicopter is equipped with Vitebsk defence system, SAU-800 automatic control system and GOES-451 gyro-stabilised optronic station.
+The ship-based helicopter is equipped with a Vitebsk defence system, SAU-800 automatic control system and GOES-451 gyro-stabilised optronic station.

-The SAU-800 enables the pilots to operate the helicopter in manual, automated, and automatic control modes.
+The SAU-800 enables the pilots to operate the helicopter in manual, automated and automatic control modes.
 It is integrated with the SIVPV-52 data recording and processing system developed by Radioelectronic Technologies.

 Ka-52K weapon systems